tfbio/CS50-project0/README.md

 # Project 0

-First exercise from the program CS50's Mobile App Development with React Native with the aim of practicing JavaScript in th for of a TODO list which will have the options to create new TODOs to the list and track both the number of total records as well as the number of unchecked ones.
+First exercise from the program CS50's Mobile App Development with React Native with the aim of practicing JavaScript with the development of a TODO list which will have the options to create new TODOs to the list and track both the number of total records as well as the number of unchecked ones.

 ## Instructions as given by CS50's Mobile App Development with React Native